Skip to main content

 • Position Reconciliation:

-• Ensure the net position per instrument matches the position reports returned from the venue.
+• Ensure the net position per instrument matches the position reports returned from the venue using instrument precision handling.

 • If the position state resulting from order reconciliation does not match the external state, external order events will be generated to resolve discrepancies.